brthanmathwoag/jancy/README.md

 ./jancy --jar yourjar.jar --output ./
 ```

-jancy will look for ConfigurationFactories in your jar and create a directory with Ansible configuration for each
+jancy will look for PlaybookFactories in your jar and create a directory with Ansible configuration for each
 one.

 ```bash